September was both busy and interesting. Life at Kilinochchi continues to keep me on my toes!

 Settling into Kilinochchi Life

 Since moving to Kilinochchi, I’ve had to adjust to a new environment.
-It’s definitely a different vibe compared to Jaffna—hotter for one, but I’m managing, especially by staying indoors during the afternoons.
+It’s a different vibe than Jaffna—hotter, but I’m managing, especially by staying indoors during the afternoons.

 The Challenges and Quirks of Daily Life

-• Housing Woes: I rent a place here, and it’s been a bit of an adventure!
+- Housing Woes: I rent a place here, and it’s been a bit of an adventure!
 The owner gets 20k a month, but we’ve had some back-and-forth about maintenance.
 The water leaks?
 Existing since day one.
 The water meter?
 Misread.
 Thanks to the workers who helped themselves to my tap!
 After a heated discussion, I threatened to move out.
 Magically, things got fixed.
-Though there’s still no light by the main gate… I’ll keep nudging him on that.
+Though there’s still no light by the main gate… I’ll keep nudging him.

-• Uki DIY Moment: The water tank at Uki was a whole different headache.
+- Uki DIY Moment: The water tank at Uki was a whole different headache.
 It hadn’t been cleaned in over three years and smelled awful after we found a dead lizard in it.
-The tank’s location made it tricky to clean, so what is the solution?
+The tank’s location made cleaning tricky, so what is the solution?
 We cut and reconnected pipes.
 After searching for a plumber and finding none, my amazing Uki students stepped up, and together we tackled it!
 It was a great team effort.

 Learning to Enjoy Solitude

 Living alone has brought its own set of reflections.
 The house is big, and sometimes it gets lonely.
 My parents visit occasionally, but I can’t always ask them to make the long journey.
-Some nights, I find myself questioning everything, but then in the morning, my passion for teaching and my students’ faces lift my spirits.
+Some nights, I question everything, but my passion for teaching and my students’ faces lift my spirits in the morning.
 Plus, I now have my trusty lancer bike from Jaffna to help me zip around Kilinochchi when I need a break!

 The Bike Journey: Jaffna to Kilinochchi